-Increasing rural depopulation in Europe, and economic practices that mine soils and landscapes for profit, are causing land to be sources of emissions, not sinks.
+Economic activities that mine soils and landscapes are causing land to become sources of emissions, rather than sinks.

-Lack of land management is also raising wildfire risk that can create bursts of emissions, whereas opportunities for carbon sequestration are missed.
-Deep demonstrations of turning landscapes from carbon sources to sinks will need to tackle a lack of investment, forge new social contracts with soil and forests, and line-up value-chain incentives.
+A lack of land management is also raising the risk of wildfires that can create spikes of emissions, while opportunities for carbon sequestration are missed.
+Deep Demonstrations of turning landscapes from carbon sources to sinks will need to tackle a lack of investment, forge new social contracts with soil and forests, and line-up value-chain incentives.
 Current partners include Chalons-en-Champagne, a French landscape ecosystem, and the Government of Scotland.

 Find out more about the people and places involved in Landscapes as Carbon Sinks.
 Keep visiting this page for new content from EIT Climate-KIC and from the many partners involved in this demonstration.